-Why investors ask for your supply chain carbon footprint
+Why your supply chain’s carbon footprint matters

 Over 90% of companies’ carbon footprint is located in the supply chain, often generated by suppliers on the other side of the world.